Makson4ik12/SimpleShellScanner/README.md

 - npcap

 The libraries must be downloaded from official websites and placed in the appropriate folders: SimpleShellScanner/pcapplusplus and SimpleShellScanner/npcap-sdk

-In addition, you need to install npcap on your device
+In addition, you need to install npcap on your PC

 ## Build
 ```